 Sea Otter Fuego XL April 18, 2026

-A smarter person would have thought: 2 months is not enough time to switch from training for 20-25 mile XC races to a 70-mile race with 8k of climbing.
+A smarter person would have thought: ~2 months is not enough time to switch from training for 20-25 mile XC races to a 70-mile race with 8.5k of climbing, that would take 7+ hours.
 Fortunately, I am not that person.
 I loved the feeling of not knowing if I could actually do it and thinking I could maybe just pull it off if I was gritty enough.
+I’ve wanted to try this race for years.

 Me and new friend Lynn before we line up to start the XL!